-Fans of Yayoi Kusama’s bright, surreal style need to mark their calendars for May 2 next year.
-The famous artist will be taking over the New YorkBotanical Garden for an exhibition that examines her fascination with nature, and it will feature a wide range of her works both new and familiar — and yes, there will be pumpkins and polka dots.
+Fans of Yayoi Kusama’s bright, surreal style need to mark their calendars for April 10, 2021.
+The famous contemporary artist will be taking over the New York Botanical Garden for an exhibition that explores her fascination with nature.
+The event will feature a wide range of her works both new and familiar — and yes, there will be pumpkins and polka dots.

 Kusama: Cosmic Nature will be a huge, multisensory exhibit taking over the New York Botanical Garden from April 10 to October 31, 2021.

 The 250-acre outdoor space, the LuEsther T. Mertz Library Building, and the Ross Gallery will be filled with her signature installations, sculptures mirrored spaces, as well as paintings and works on paper.